visheshd/visheshd.github.io/_posts/2023-10-10-b2b-saas-onboarding.md

 3. Using the 'One Size Fits All' Approach

-Not all clients wear the same size.
+Not all enterprise accounts are the same.
 A generic onboarding process can make clients feel like they ordered a custom suit, but ended up with an off-the-rack outfit.
 Make sure your onboarding is as unique as your clients are.
+Make them feel special.

 <h2 id="best-practices"> Now that we know what not to do, let's look at some best practices: </h2>